SELinuxProject/selinux-notebook/src/mls_statements.md

 ## *mlsconstrain*

-This is decribed in the
+This is described in the
 [**Constraint Statements - *mlsconstrain***](constraint_statements.md#mlsconstrain)
 section.

 ## *mlsvalidatetrans*

-This is decribed in the
+This is described in the
 [**Constraint Statements - *mlsvalidatetrans***](constraint_statements.md#mlsvalidatetrans)
 section.